 Food in Ancient China

-When you think of Chinese food you think of rice, and rice was the first grain that people farmed in China.
-There is archaeological evidence of rice farming along the Yang-tse River as early as about 5000 BC.
-People cooked rice by boiling it in water, the way you do today.
+April 2017 - When you think of Chinese food you think of rice, and rice was the first grain that people farmed in China.
+There is archaeological evidence of rice farming along the Yang-tse River by about 6000 BC.
+People cooked rice by boiling them in water, the way you do today.
 They ate rice with fish and shellfish, like other people in prehistory.
 Or they made rice into wine.
 People have been drinking rice wine in China since prehistory.

 But rice doesn't grow in northern China, which is much drier and colder.
 People in northern China grew millet instead, starting about 8000 BC, and they gathered wild sorghum.
-By 5000 BC, many people in northern China were farming millet.
+By 5000 BC, many people in northern China ate mainly millet.
 They ate it boiled into a kind of porridge.

 Wheat was not native to China, so it took much longer to reach China.
 People in northern China first began to eat wheat about 2500 BC.
 Central Asian traders brought wheat to China from West Asia (and brought millet the other way).
 People in China boiled wheat like millet, to make something like Cream of Wheat.

 These were the main carbohydrates of China - rice, millet, sorghum, and wheat.
 In northern China, people mostly ate millet, wheat, and sorghum.
 Or, if they couldn't get those things, they lived on chestnuts.
 In southern China, people mostly ate rice.
 For fat, they crushed soybeans for soybean oil.
 Poor people ate almost nothing but these foods - they hardly ever had meat or fruit.

 People probably first came to China following the fish north along the Pacific coast, and by about 40,000 BC they invented pottery, probably in order to store fish and make pickled fish or fermented fish sauce.
 That made their rice taste a lot better!
-When people could afford it, they bought or grew vegetables to put on their rice.
+When people could afford it, they also bought or grew vegetables to put on their rice.
 Cucumbers and bok choy, for instance, are native to China.
 For fruits, the Chinese had citrons, peaches, and apricots.
 Ginger and anise are also from China (Americans use anise to make licorice).

 On special occasions, people also put little pieces of meat on their rice.
 By 5500 BC, the Chinese were eating domesticated chicken, which came originally from Thailand.
-By 4000 or 3000 BC, they were eating pork, which was native to China.
-Sheep and cattle, which were not native, reached China from Central Asia.
+By 4000 or 3000 BC, they were eating pork, sheep, and cattle, which all reached China from Central Asia.
 But most of the meat may have gone to men: by 500 BC in the Eastern Zhou dynasty, women were eating less meat and millet than men, and more soybeans and barley.

 The rise of the Silk Road about this time brought many new foods to China.
 About 500 BC, people in China learned how to keep bees for honey (and for wax).
 By 300 BC, China was getting its first taste of sweet oranges from Central Asia.
 About 350 AD, traders brought sugar and maybe a new improved kind of sorghum from India to China.
 About 900 AD, Central Asian lemons started coming to China too.